rails/rails/guides/source/constant_autoloading_and_reloading.md

 that may live in any other class or module object.
 If there were any, they would have separate entries in their respective constant tables.

-Put special attention in the previous paragraphs to the distinction between class and module objects, constant names, and value objects associated to them in constant tables.
+Pay special attention in the previous paragraphs to the distinction between class and module objects, constant names, and value objects associated to them in constant tables.